opensumi/docs/docs/develop/basic-design/extension-mechanism.en.md

 ### API in Browser Environment

 The `package.json` declares that the entrance of `sumiContributes#workerMain` is the extension Worker environment, which can access the API in the OpenSumi Worker environment.
 The Browser environment provides fewer APIs, which can be called by referring to  `sumi-browser`.
 At its core, 'executeCommand' is provided to execute commands.
 The latter can be called across processes, such as commands registered in Node/Worker.
 The Browser environment is designed solely for view rendering.
-It's better to use Node/Worker environments for complex business logic.
+It's better to perform some complex business logic in Node/Worker environment.